Lazel102/Les_elfes_de_maison/README.md

 ## Who We are ?

-Who better to develop such a project than two young individuals living in a city where young people often reside in rooms smaller than Harry's first room at Privet Drive?
+Who better to develop such a project than two young individuals living in a city where students often reside in rooms smaller than Harry's first room at Privet Drive?

 We are Yassine and Yannick, a Designer and Data Scientist respectively, residing in two compact yet beautiful rooms in the heart of Paris.
 Besides our shared passion for innovation and creativity, we both have a deep love for delicious and freshly cooked food.
 ## Technical Details